- TMCA is the parent association of the Texas Municipal Courts Education Center (TMCEC)

-- Municipal courts handled 5,692,271 cases in 2014, involving violations of the Transportation Code, Penal Code, Alcohol and Beverage Code, Education Code, Health and Safety Code, Parks and Wildlife Code, and city ordinances
+- Municipal courts handled 5,589,502 new cases in 2016, involving violations of the Transportation Code, Penal Code, Alcohol and Beverage Code, Education Code, Health and Safety Code, Parks and Wildlife Code, and city ordinances

 - Municipal judges comprise 40% of the Judiciary

 - 56% are licensed attorneys; 44% are non-attorney judges

 - 99% of municipal judges are appointed by local governments; 1% are elected by city-wide vote

 - Municipal courts handled 86,680 new juvenile cases (ages 10-16) in 2016